-Sar has over 17 years’ experience advising major multinational and ASX listed companies on “bet the firm” cartels, mergers and consumer law matters.
-He has been involved in a number of landmark competition cases.
+Sar has been advising major multinational and ASX listed companies on cartels, mergers and competition and consumer law matters for over 20 years.

 ACCC proceedings for misuse of market power and exclusive dealing (first instance).